 • Make sure that the baby is latched on correctly.

 • Use breast compression to increase milk transfer.

 • Extra stimulation may help.
-For example, pat the baby on the outer edges of his/her lips before feeding, make the nipple firm and cold (with a cold compress) just before nursing.
+For example, pat the baby on the outer edges of their lips before feeding, and make the nipple firm and cold (with a cold compress) just before nursing.

 • Nipple shields can sometimes help a baby latch on, especially if the baby has low muscle tone.

 How can you Prevent a Sucking Problem?